apetkau/genomics-data-index/README.md

 2. Feature-based queries

-   These could consist of questions such as "list all samples with an A -> T mutation at position 500" or "list all samples containing gene xyz (query based on k-mers similar to [BIGSI][] or [COBS][]".
+   These could consist of questions such as "list all samples with an A -> T mutation at position 500" or "list all samples containing gene xyz (query based on k-mers similar to [BIGSI][] or [COBS][]).

 3. Cluster-based queries